open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/tools/EmbSubscriber/README.rst.txt

     * `Prerequisites <#prerequisites>`__
     * `Running EmbSubscriber <#running-embsubscriber>`__
-    * `Running EmbSubscriber in IPC mode <#running-embsubscriber-in-ipc-mode>`__
+    * `Run EmbSubscriber in IPC mode <#run-embsubscriber-in-ipc-mode>`__

 EmbSubscriber
 -------------

 EmbSubscriber subscribes message coming from a publisher.It subscribes to messagebus topic to get the data.

-.. note::  In this document, you will find labels of 'Edge Insights for Industrial (EII)' for filenames, paths, code snippets, and so on.
-Consider the references of EII as Open Edge Insights (OEI).
-This is due to the product name change of EII as OEI.
+.. note::  In this document, you will find labels of 'Edge Insights for Industrial (EII)' for file names, paths, code snippets, and so on.
+Consider the references of EII as Open Edge Insights for Industrial (Open EII).
+This is due to the product name change of EII as Open EII.

 Prerequisites